UMass-Foundation-Model/Co-LLM-Agents/envs/tdw_mat/README.md

 ## Setup

-Run the following commands step by step to setup the environments:
+Run the following commands step by step to setup the default environments:

+**Note:** If you want to install the vision detection module, replace `requirements.txt` with `requirements_with_vision.txt` before running the following command.

 ```bash
 cd tdw_mat